abel-mc/criterion/README.md

 #### Options

-- `--dir` - specify the directory to read feature files from. default is `test/features`
+- `--output` - specify the directory to generate feature files in. default is `test/features`

 ### Generating test files